 Sampling and Treatment Thresholds: It is important that the crop is monitored regularly for leaf mines, larvae and adult flies.
 The cotyledons and first true leaves are the first to be mined.
-Mining is more visible on the undersurface of the leaf; thus both leaf surfaces must be viewed.
+Mining is more visible on the undersurface of the leaf; thus both leaf surfaces must be examined.
 Presence of leafminer parasites and parasitized mines should also be determined.
 Yellow sticky traps are a good method for measuring leafminer migration into a field, as well as, determining which species are present.
 It is important to accurately identify which species are present, because insecticide resistance has been documented for Liriomyza trifolii.

-University of Arizona guidelines suggest the following treatment thresholds.
-Prior to head formation, cauliflower should be treated when populations have reached 1 active mine per leaf 14.
-After head formation, treatment should occur when populations reach 3 mines per leaf per 25 cauliflower plants 14.
+The University of Arizona recommends the following treatment thresholds.
+Prior to the formation of the harvested leaves, greens should be treated when populations have reached 1 active mine per leaf 15.
+After leaf formation, treatment should occur when populations reach 1 mine per leaf per 25 greens plants 15.